cnrshantanu/LiveWallpaper_Main/README.md

 4. Investigate on having a settings page on liveWallper.<BR>
 5. Change square to cube, for proper change of pics.<BR>
 6. Add touch event callback.<BR>
+7. The time taken to load an image takes time, therefore we need a separate thread to load images.<BR>

 ***************** PEACE ***************************************************